-Safeguarding & Child Protection Policy for Schools, Education Settings & Education Section Page
+Section Page

 Part 1: Safeguarding Policy

 1 Introduction 5

 2 Overall aims 8

 3 Guiding principles 9

 4 Expectations 10

-4.1 Hiring of the premises 10
+4.1 Hiring of the premises

 5 Designated Safeguarding Lead (DSL) 10

 6 Contextual safeguarding 11

 7 Mental health 11

-8 Designated Teacher for Looked After and Previously Looked After Children 8.1 Promoting the educational outcomes of children with a social worker 12
+8 Designated Teacher for Looked After and Previously Looked After Children 12

+8.1 Promoting the educational outcomes of children with a social worker

 9 Governing body 13

-0 Safer recruitment and selection 14
+10 Safer recruitment and selection 14

 10.1 Induction 14

 10.2 Staff support 14

-1 Use of reasonable force 15
+11 Use of reasonable force 15

-2 The school's role in the prevention of abuse 15
+12 The school's role in the prevention of abuse 15

-2 12.1 Online Safety and the Use of Mobile Technology '3
+40 12.1 Online safety and the use of mobile technology.
+40

-3 What we will do if we are concerned - Early Help response 16
+13 What we will do if we are concerned - Early Help response 16

-4 Safeguarding pupils/students who are susceptible/vulnerable to radicalisation 16
+14 Safeguarding pupils/students who are susceptible/vulnerable to radicalisation 16

 14.1 Risk reduction 17

-14.2 Channel 17
+15 14.2 Channel 17 18

-5 Safeguarding pupils/students who are vulnerable to exploitation, trafficking, or so-called 'honour-based' violence (including female genital mutilation and forced marriage) 18
+15 Safeguarding pupils/students who are vulnerable to exploitation, trafficking, or 10

+so-called 'honour-based' violence (including female genital mutilation and forced marriage)

-6 Children who are "Absent from Education" 18
+16 Children who are "Absent from Education" 18

+16.1 Children in alternative provision.
+10

-7 Child on child abuse including sexual violence and harassment 19
+17 Child on child abuse including sexual violence and harassment 19

-8 Criminal exploitation 20
+18 Criminal exploitation 20

-9 Domestic Abuse 20
+19 Domestic Abuse 20

 Part 2: Key Procedures

 Chart: Responding to concerns about a child 21

-0 Involving parents/carers 22
+20 Involving parents/carers 22

-- Multi-agency work 22
+21 Multi-agency work 22

-2 Our role in supporting children 22
+22 Our role in supporting children 22

-Responding to an allegation about a member of staff 23
+23 Responding to an allegation about a member of staff 23

-- Children with additional needs 23
+24 Children with additional needs 23

-- 5 Children in specific circumstances - private fostering 24
+25 Children in specific circumstances - private fostering and pupil's staying with 24

+host families

+26 Children and the court system 24

+Children with family members in prison 24

-5 6 Links to additional information about safeguarding issues and forms of abuse 24
+27 Links to additional information about safeguarding issues and forms of abuse 25

-U

-Part 3: Quality Assurance, Learning from Cases and Continuous Improvement
+Part 3: Quality Assurance, Learning from Cases and Continuous

+Improvement ^

 Quality Assurance 27

-Learning from Cases and Continuous Improvement 28
+Learning from Cases and Continuous Improvement 27

+Section Page

+Part 1: Safeguarding Policy

 Appendices

 Appendix 1: Definitions and indicators of abuse 28

 1 Neglect 28

-2 Physical abuse 29
+2 Physical abuse 28

 3 Sexual abuse 29

-Sexual exploitation 30
+4 Sexual exploitation 29

-- 5 Emotional abuse 30
+5 Emotional abuse 30

-5 6 Responses from parents 31
+6 Responses from parents 30

-0 7 Disabled children 32
+7 Disabled children 31

+8 Misunderstanding signs of abuse and Dependency on others 32

+9 Homelessness 33

+10 Young carers 34

-Appendix 2: Dealing with a disclosure of abuse 35
+Appendix 2: Dealing with a disclosure of abuse 34

-Appendix 3: Allegations about a member of staff, governor or volunteer 36
+Appendix 3: Allegations about a member of staff, governor or volunteer 35

-Appendix 4: Indicators of vulnerability to radicalisation 37
+Appendix 4: Indicators of vulnerability to radicalisation 36

-Appendix 5: Preventing violent extremism - roles and responsibilities (SPOC) 39
+Appendix 5: Preventing violent extremism - roles and responsibilities (SPOC) 38

-Appendix 6: Emergency Planning and safeguarding 40
+Appendix 6: Emergency Planning and safeguarding 39

-Appendix 7: Contacting the Education Safeguarding Team 42
+Appendix 7: Contacting the Education Safeguarding Team 41